Honoring President Thomas J. Schwarz

 Let’s send President Schwarz off with one final gift from the Purchase College community before his incredible 17-year tenure comes to a close.

-At the end of July 2019, President Thomas J. Schwarz will retire as President of Purchase College.
-There is no better way to thank President Schwarz for his commitment to Purchase than to invest in the very thing most dear to him: the success of its students.
+At the end of July 2019, President Thomas J. Schwarz retired as President of Purchase College.
+There is no better way to thank President Schwarz for his years of service and incredible commitment to Purchase than to invest in the very thing most dear to him: the success of its students.

-With a gift of any amount to this new fund, you will honor President Schwarz and help students who are facing emergency situations stay in school, earn their degrees, and enter the world Thinking Wide Open.
+With a gift of any amount to the Thomas J. Schwarz Make an Impact Fund, you will honor President Schwarz and help students who are facing emergency situations stay in school, earn their degrees, and enter the world Thinking Wide Open.

 During his tenure, President Schwarz: